Polytrichum commune: Description

 The plants are sexually dioicous.
 Fertilization occurs when raindrops splash sperm from male splash-cups onto female plants containing eggs.
 The fertilized egg develops into a sporophyte, which contains a spore capsule high above a stalk.
 The leaves of the perichaetium have a long sheath with a scarious (i.e. membranous) margin, while the blades themselves are greatly reduced, gradually narrowing to a finely acuminate tip.
 These blades have toothed margins, are denticulate to subentire in outline, roughened to almost smooth, and have a costa that is excurrent.
 The seta, or capsule stalk, is 5 to 9 cm long, and is stout and yellowish to reddish brown in colour.
 The capsule is 3 to 6 mm long, slightly rectangular to cubic in shape, and brown to dark reddish brown in colour.
 It is sharply 4 winged, inclined to horizontal, and glaucous when fresh.
 The peristome measures 250 μm, is pale in colour and has 64 teeth.
+The peristome of the Haircap Moss is specifically known as nematodontous, meaning it consists of multiple layers of intact cells.
 The calyptra is golden yellow to brownish and completely envelops the capsule.
 The spores measure 5 to 8 μm, but may be up to 12 μm.